jbouwh/omnikdatalogger/README.md

 The application can be installed:

 - Install with the Home Assistant Community Store [HACS](https://hacs.xyz/).
-  - Omnik data logger is include in the default repository.
+  - Omnik data logger is included in the default repository.
 Open the Automation tab.
 Click on de big orange **+**
   - Search for 'Omnik data logger' and select it.
   - Choose 'Install this repository in HACS'
 - Download the latest release from [here](https://github.com/jbouwh/omnikdatalogger/releases)